alex-3141/noita-parallax/README.md

                        -- Dynamic colors can be set via Parallax.sky.dynamic_colors alpha_index = 1,     -- Index of the alpha color to use.
 Pulls from the same list as sky_index alpha_source = 1,    -- Where to get the alpha color from.
 0 = texture, 1 = dynamic.
 Can be a mix (eg. 0.5)
-  alpha_blend = 0      -- How much the alpha color should blend with the layer.
+  alpha_blend = 0,     -- How much the alpha color should blend with the layer.
 0 = no blending, 1 = full blending.
-                       -- Dynamic colors can be set via Parallax.sky.dynamic_colors }},
+                       -- Dynamic colors can be set via Parallax.sky.dynamic_colors wrap_x = true,       -- Whether the layer texture should wrap horizontally wrap_y = false,      -- Whether the layer texture should wrap vertically }},

 bank.sky = {                      -- Information about the sky colors